ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The exists between your code and your browser, it is a tree like structure that respresents the relationships of all the elements within the Document object.
 <!-- your answer ends here -->

 ## Question 6